KIRSTY REBECCA

 SURFACE

 I use both Hot-pressed and Cold-Pressed papers depending on what subject I am doing.
-The Cold-pressed has more texture, and tends to stay wet a little longer and I like it for the more expressive pieces.
+The Cold-pressed has more texture and tends to stay wet a little longer and I like it for the more expressive pieces.
 Whereas Hot-Pressed is a bit smoother for finer details or if you want to use coloured pencils/fine liners on top, it's just a bit smoother to work on!

 BRUSHES